 NRPA is raising the profile of the great work park and recreation agencies are already doing to offer STEM programming to the communities they serve.
 Likewise, we are structuring our advocacy approach around leveraging federal resources and investments to support this work.

-We ask that the Senate HELP Committee take up consideration of the Strengthening Career and Technical Education for the 21st Century Act (H.R.
-2353) in order to reauthorize the Perkins Act.
+On July 30, 2018, the Strengthening Career and Technical Education for the 21st Century Act (H.R.
+2353) was signed into law, reauthorizing the Carl D. Perkins Career and Technical Education Act of 2006 (Perkins Act).
 Out-of-school time programs, such as those offered by park and recreation agencies nationwide, are vital to preparing students for future employment.
-Specific provisions of the bill that would benefit local park and recreation agencies include:
+Specific provisions of the law that benefit local park and recreation agencies include:

 - Allowance for community-based partners, defined as a “local public organization,” to become eligible entities to receive funding directly to support CTE programs locally.